grange85/ahfow-www/collections/_posts/2007/2007-03-16-audioluna-california-all-the-way.markdown

 - luna
 tags: []
 ---

-<p>This is Luna reluctantly performing California (All the Way) on Philadelphia's World Cafe in 1997.</p>
+This is Luna reluctantly performing California (All the Way) on Philadelphia's World Cafe in 1997.

 [Luna - California (All the Way) (mp3)](http://www.box.net/shared/i09tfftguf)